ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 To start our coding journey we will clean the starter project first:

 - Add a gitignore file.
-If you find trouble creating a .gitignore file for the starter template you can use this command:
+If you find trouble creating a .gitignore file for the starter template you can execute this command:

 ```js
 dotnet new gitignore